gpstar81/GPStar-proton-pack/TROUBLESHOOTING.md

 * Re-check the connection to the speaker.
 Polarity should be observed for the best audio quality, though a reversed connection should still support some form of audio playback.
 * Re-flash the latest software to both the pack and wand controllers.
 These devices must be in agreement for the communication layer to operate correctly.
+* Re-check the Tx/Rx connections to the pack.
+If these are reversed it will prevent proper communication.
+Attempt to switch the wires at the pack-side connector which use screw terminals, and retry the Activate switch.

 If the red LED does not illuminate, this could mean a connection or data problem.